ray-project/distributed-zkml/README.md

 ## Overview

 This repository extends zkml (see [ZKML: An Optimizing System for ML Inference in Zero-Knowledge Proofs](https://ddkang.github.io/papers/2024/zkml-eurosys.pdf)) with distributed proving capabilities.
-The zkml repository is included as a git submodule in the `zkml/` directory and modified to support Merkle tree commitments for intermediate layer outputs.

-zkml provides: An optimizing compiler from TensorFlow to halo2 ZK-SNARK circuits for single-machine proof generation.
+The zkml repository is included as a git submodule in the `zkml/` directory and modified to support Merkle tree commitments for intermediate layer outputs. zkml provides An optimizing compiler from TensorFlow to halo2 ZK-SNARK circuits for single-machine proof generation.
+High-stakes AI applications in biology or robotics are more practical with trustless verification.

 distributed-zkml adds:
 - Layer-wise partitioning: Split ML models into chunks for parallel proving across multiple GPUs